X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Introduction

-To address these challenges, we propose \textbf{\method}, a novel framework for large-scale driving scene generation. {\method} offers: \textbf{1) \emph{Multi-Granular Controllability}}: {\method} empowers users to guide generation with varying levels of detail, accommodating both fine-grained layouts for precise control and high-level text prompts for efficient scene customization.
-To enhance the expressiveness of text-based control, textual prompts are initially enriched by LLMs to form detailed scene narratives.
-These narratives then inform a text-driven layout generation module that automatically establishes spatial arrangements, guiding subsequent scene synthesis.
-This dual-control paradigm effectively supports users requiring meticulous, layout-based precision alongside those preferring rapid, prompt-driven customization, thereby broadening accessibility. \textbf{2) \emph{Geometrical and Visual Fidelity}}: {\method} achieves high fidelity by employing a unified pipeline that sequentially generates 3D semantic occupancy and the corresponding multiview images.
-This process ensures both structural accuracy in the 3D geometry and photorealistic visual appearance, promoting inherent consistency and robust alignment between the geometric (occupancy) and visual (image) modalities. \textbf{3) \emph{Consistent Large-Scale Extrapolation}}: To enable the creation of expansive environments, {\method} progressively extrapolates new scene content conditioned on adjacent, previously synthesized regions.
-This consistency-aware outpainting mechanism meticulously preserves spatial continuity, facilitating the seamless and coherent extension of the 3D driving scene well beyond a single local area.
+To address these challenges, we propose \textbf{\method}, a novel framework for large-scale driving scene generation featuring: \textbf{1) \emph{Multi-Granular Controllability}}: It enables users to guide generation at multiple abstraction levels, supporting fine-grained BEV semantic layouts for precise control and high-level text prompts for efficient customization.
+Text prompts are enriched by LLMs into detailed scene narratives, structured as scene graphs and converted into vector-map layouts via a scene-graph to layout diffusion module.
+These layouts provide spatial and semantic cues that guide subsequent scene synthesis, combining layout-level precision with prompt-based flexibility. \textbf{2) \emph{Geometric and Visual Fidelity}}: {\method} employs a unified pipeline that sequentially generates 3D semantic occupancy and corresponding multi-view images and videos, ensuring structural accuracy, photorealistic appearance, and temporal consistency with cross-modal alignment. \textbf{3) \emph{Consistent Large-Scale Extrapolation}}: To synthesize expansive environments, it progressively extrapolates new scene content conditioned on adjacent, previously generated regions.
+The consistency-aware outpainting mechanism preserves spatial continuity and enables seamless extension beyond local areas.

-Moreover, to support a diverse array of downstream applications, including realistic driving simulations and immersive free-roam exploration within the generated environments, we further process the synthesized semantic occupancy and multi-view images.
-Specifically, we reconstruct them into 3D Gaussian (3DGS)~\cite{3DGS} representations, a technique adept at faithfully preserving both intricate geometric structures and high-fidelity visual appearance.
-By unifying these capabilities, {\method} advances the state of the art in large-scale, high-fidelity, and controllable driving scene synthesis, empowering data generation and simulation for autonomous driving.
+Furthermore, to support downstream applications such as realistic driving simulation, we reconstruct the generated occupancy and multi-view images/videos into 3D Gaussian (3DGS)~\cite{3DGS} representations, which faithfully preserve geometric detail and visual quality.
+By unifying controllability, fidelity, and scalability, {\method} advances the state-of-the-art in large-scale, controllable driving scene synthesis, empowering realistic data generation and simulation for autonomous driving.